dave/jennifer/README.md

 `NewFile` Creates a new file, with the specified package name.

 ### NewFilePath
 `NewFilePath` creates a new file while specifying the package path - the package name is inferred from the path.

 ### NewFilePathName
-`NewFilePathName`
-additionally specifies the package name.
+`NewFilePathName` creates a new file with the specified package path and name.

 ```go
 f := NewFilePathName("a.b/c", "main")